splunk/splunk-connect-for-kubernetes/README.md

 * [in_systemd](https://rubygems.org/gems/fluent-plugin-systemd) reads logs from systemd journal if systemd is available on the host.
 * [in_tail](https://docs.fluentd.org/v1.0/articles/in_tail) reads logs from file system.
 * [filter_jq_transformer](https://rubygems.org/gems/fluent-plugin-jq) transforms the raw events to a Splunk-friendly format and generates source and sourcetypes.
-* [out_splunk_hec](https://github.com/splunk/fluent-plugin-splunk-hec) sends the translated logs to Splunk indexes through the HTTP Event Collector input (HEC).
+* [out_splunk_hec](https://github.com/splunk/fluent-plugin-splunk-hec) sends the translated logs to your Splunk platform indexes through the HTTP Event Collector input (HEC).

 ## Kubernetes Objects